digiscot/digiscot-website/pages/github-pages.md

 * [Click here to create a new GitHub account](https://github.com/join)

 Creating an account is free and you only need to do this step once.
+The video below will guide you through the sign up process.

+<iframe width="640" height="360" src="https://www.youtube.com/embed/EVorj_yZ6M0?rel=0" frameborder="0" allowfullscreen></iframe>

 ## Updating a page